ccarabine/payrollapp/README.md

 **I have disabled the following false errors:**

-pylint: disable=broad-except    except Exception as error: <br>
-i want to catch the error and display the error

 pylint: disable=unused-import   import env
 'env' imported but unused
 unused import env  **this is used to get the username and password**

 pylint: disable=pointless-string-statement    Pylint states the imports docstring is pointless i have used a doc string to comment all of the imports for all modules for application

-pylint: disable=no-else-return  Unnecessary "elif" after "return" used on function  yesorno(question):
-    if answer == 'y':
-        return True
-    elif answer == 'n':
-        return False
-    print('Invalid entry')
-    return yesorno(question)

-Needed to keep the elif in, so if the user typed "n" it would return False

 ___